iselind-telavox/rabbitmq/readme.md

 CloudAMQP has written a post on high availability which you can [find here](https://www.cloudamqp.com/blog/part3-rabbitmq-best-practice-for-high-availability.html).
 It describes a lot of useful tips.
+Which links to another port on
+[the federation plugin](https://www.cloudamqp.com/blog/rabbitmq-federation.html) which contain some useful descriptions.

 Exchange federation is a mechanism that allows a flow of messages through an exchange in one location (called the upstream or the source) be replicated to exchanges in other locations (downstreams).
 The downstreams are independent nodes or clusters that can span wide area networks (geo regions).